 In February, 2017, her film synopsis Water from Stones was selected as one of the five winners in the From Our Dark Side Genre Film contest, a national competition to promote women in the genre film industry.
-Currently, she is busy with a number of projects and finishing up an MA in Creative Writing at Memorial University.

 Bridget is available for writing feedback and freelance work.
 She also conducts manuscript evaluations through the Writers Alliance of Newfoundland and Labrador.
 Details available here.